https://cdn.gabb.com/wp-content/uploads/2023/06/What-is-Youtube-Kids-Update-1.png

 • PBS Kids – clips and some full episodes from popular PBS kids.
 Best for ages 5-10.

-Limited filtering
+Limited Filtering

-The name of the app may lead parents into a false sense of security.
-Although YouTube Kids has a a parent-directed filtering system based on the child’s age—including artificial intelligence, human review, and community flagging—it can’t catch everything.
-As such, some inappropriate videos slip through those filters.
-Learn more about explicit content on YouTube.
+Although YouTube Kids has a filtering system based on the child’s age — including artificial intelligence, human review, and community flagging — it can’t catch everything.

-Inappropriate content
+YouTube Poop: Inappropriate content

 Some cartoons are dubbed over with explicit language or sexually suggestive audio.
 Others pirate characters from popular kid’s cartoons and create distorted storylines that can scare children, such as main character deaths.

-Peppa pig dentist trip
+peppa pig dentist trip

-Writer James Bridle’s blog post exposed one version of Peppa Pig where a trip to the dentist becomes a place of torture, another where Peppa eats her father, and yet another where she drinks bleach.
-[1]
+Writer James Bridle’s blog post exposed one version of Peppa the Pig where a trip to the dentist becomes a place of torture, another where Peppa eats her father, and yet another where she drinks bleach.

 Does YouTube Kids Have Parental Controls?

-how to set time limit on youtube kids
+set time limit on youtube kids

-Prevention rather than intervention
+Prevention Rather than Intervention

 Some parents prefer safe devices for their kids that do not allow social media apps.
 They can still be safely connected to their child without the worry of what kids may be exposed to.